nzakas/understandinges6/manuscript/01-The-Basics.md

     // Syntax error: missing initialization
     const NAME;

 Constants are also block-level declarations, similar to `let`.
-That means constants are destroyed once execution flows out of the block in which they were declared and declarations are hoisted to the top of the block.
+This means that constants are both hoisted to the top of the block as well as destroyed once execution flows out of the block in which they were declared.
 For example:

     if (condition) {
         const MAX_ITEMS = 5;